Canada - Global health R&D

 GAC and CIHR jointly lead decision-making on global health R&D

-Within CIHR, overall strategic directions are set forth by the Governing Council.
-The Science Council of CIHR is a management committee which develops and implements CIHR’s work.
+Within CIHR, overall strategic directions are set by the Governing Council.
+The Science Council of CIHR is a management committee that develops and implements CIHR’s work.
 Within the three business portfolios — Research, Knowledge Translation and Ethics (RKTE); External Affairs and Business Development (EABD); and Resource Planning and Management (RPM) — RKTE is responsible for the administration of funding programs, including for global health R&D. CIHR is also guided by a Framework for International Relations and Cooperation (2006).